Adaobitech/simple_shell/README.md

-This is a Simple project done by 2 partners in ALX; Cynthia Ezenwelu and Daniel Ognonna
+This is a Simple project done by 2 partners in ALX; Cynthia Ezenwelu and Daniel Ogbonna